Bipolar Stare and the Moment I Was Diagnosed

 "It all seems kind of fuzzy to me, like a valerian-induced dream," I replied.
 He sighed, and a gentleness radiated from him, though the smile left his face.

 "Miss Larsen, you had a manic episode.
 You were half-naked when you stole a car and went on a high-speed chase.
 The police stopped you by laying down three sets of spikes.
 They brought you into the hospital, and we put you in a drug-induced coma to bring you back down from the manic high.
 You've been asleep for three days."
-This must be a dream.
-Santa Claus that is quite a cruel joke.
-He continued.
-"Have you heard of bipolar disorder or manic-depressive disorder?"
-Pink shoes.
-I could see myself in pink crocs walking across a stage.
-I wondered if I graduated from nursing school.
-I wonder if I made my family and boyfriend proud.

 "Miss Larsen, have you?"
 I nodded.
 "You have type 1 bipolar disorder.
 You are here to be evaluated and are on a mandatory two-week hold.
 Your family has been contacted, and your mother is on her way to see you."
 I closed my eyes as another memory floated back.
 I saw myself in a black SUV.
 I saw the glimmer of a police badge as they yanked me out of the car and put a gun to my head.
 It wasn't a dream.

 "I think I'll stay out here and wait if that's okay," I told Mr. Stocky Nurse as I looked at the redhead with hair-like flames spiking out in all different directions.
-It seemed to be reaching out for the sky like somehow it was reaching for the sun.
-The faded beige couch sunk in as I sat down.
+It seemed to be reaching out for the sky, like somehow it was reaching for the sun.
+The faded beige couch sank in as I sat down.
 I could feel its steel coils on my bones.

 He reached out his hand to greet me.
 It felt like summer, warm and inviting.
 "Hi, I'm Matthew.
 What's your name?
 Surely you want to be addressed by something other than Miss Larsen."
 His normalness took me back as I turned to see Mr. Stringy Gray Hair run down the hallway, his legs like toothpicks colliding with each other.
 Matthew laughed.
 "That's Clyde.
 He's a little loopy, but he's damn good at playing cribbage.
 Do you play cribbage?"